Free UK Delivery*

 Not respecting weight limits can make the bunk bed dangerous.
 If you exceed the bed's weight limit but still climb into it, you’re placing yourself at risk of the bed collapsing (and of the resultant injuries).

-Although no set age defines a bunk bed’s safety, the general recommendation is that no child under the age of 6 should sleep on the top bunk of a bunk bed.
-If a parent lets a child younger than that sleep on the top bunk, believing the child is old enough and aware enough of safety, they do so at their discretion.
+Although no set age defines a bunk bed's safety, the general recommendation is that no child under 6 should sleep on the top bunk of a bunk bed.
+If a parent lets a child younger than that sleep on the top bunk, believing the child is old enough and aware of safety, they do so at their discretion.
 However, we certainly don’t advise this, and some organisations would recommend not letting anyone under the age of 9 years old sleep on the top bunk.

 The basic answer is ‘No.’ You might be thinking of buying a bunk bed if you have a second child on the way, but it would be a mistake to place a baby or a toddler in a bunk bed.
 A baby should only sleep in a cot.

 The big kid in you might want to climb into a bunk bed.
 Think twice before you do so.
 Conventionally, bunk beds are for children, not adults, although the securest designs may handle the weight of an adult.
 Check the specifications for any weight limits.
-When you’re assembling the bed, read the assembly instructions, offering further guidance on how to use the bunk beds safely.
+When assembling the bed, read the assembly instructions, offering further guidance on how to use the bunk beds safely.

 Different manufacturers may make their beds to different specifications, but you should always check whether the bed you wish to buy has a weight limit.